ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T5

 - Disabalaga (20 MP) (single/multi) - Attempt to cause Disabled status (8).
-- Diskaga (6 MP) (utility) - creates a floating disk that can be used to carry wagon-sized loads at a galloping pace for a day
+- Diskaga (6 MP) (utility) - creates a floating disk that can be towed to carry wagon-sized loads at a galloping pace for a day
 - Graviga (30 MP) (multi) - Attempt to cause an amount of non-elemental magical damage equal to 10% of the target's maximum HP.
 Magic Defense is not applied.
 - Hastega (30 MP) (single/multi) - Causes Haste status (20).
 - Asteroid (30 MP) (multi) - Intellect * Level non-elemental damage, and attempt to cause Stun status (2).